-Drivers usually arrive very early on race or practice day and in some cases, the night before if they have a long way to travel.
+Drivers usually arrive very early on race or practice day (which usually starts with a briefing at 0915 then starting at 0930) and in some cases, the night before if they have a long way to travel.
 The first action is signing-on.
 Every driver must produce his/her competition licence issued by the sport’s governing body the Motor Sports Association (the MSA).
 If the driver is under 18 years of age, then his or her parent or guardian needs to have a PG Entrants licence as well.
 Various forms are completed and entry fees paid.
 We can usually offer signing-on at the end of the Saturday practice day, and it starts again at 0745 on the Sunday morning.
 Next, the equipment has to be checked by officially appointed Scrutineers.
 Every bit of the kit has to conform to the rules and regulations laid down by the MSA.
 This ensures that the kart and driver meet the strict requirements of his/her chosen class and everything passes the stringent safety checks.

 At around 9 am the drivers attend a briefing by the Clerk of the Course.
 He informs them of any information pertinent to the day’s events and of any special regulations relating to the day or to Shenington circuit.
 Novices and anyone new to the circuit will receive a special extra briefing.
-After that, practice begins.
+After that, practice begins, usually at 0930.
 This is in race order by class or kart and lasts for 3 laps each.

 Once the practice is complete we start racing properly.
 For normal club meetings, every driver completes two or three heats and a final.
 In the heats, grid positions are allocated to give every driver an equal chance of success.
 Thus a driver who is on pole for the first heat can expect to be on the last grid place for heat two.
 The only exception is for that of the novice driver, who hasn’t yet achieved in full competition licence and will start at the back.
 They will have black number plates with white numbers to show they are a novice.
 The points scored by the drivers in the heats determined his/her grid position for the final.